AirdrieZero - Initiating, facilitating, coordinating cost-lowering Net-Zero-2050 actions for residents and businesses in Airdrie, AB, Canada

 hydrogen + biogas unlikely to scale due to insufficient biomass to serve all applications and harder-to-abate applications will bid higher for available biomass

-hydrogen 100% - unlikely to scale due to being less energy dense -- 1/3 the energy density of methane-- and so more likely any hydrogen use would be used at an electricity generation plant, and home heating would be electric
+hydrogen 100% - unlikely to scale due to being less energy dense -- 1/3 the energy density of methane-- harder / more energy needed to distribute and use, and so more likely any hydrogen use would be used at an electricity generation plant where hydrogen made --at hydrogen hub-- and home heating would be electric

 Electricity Generation Mix